llloxim/Noteworthy/README.md

 - Responsiveness (should be taken of by tailwind css)

 - Adjust scroll snapping (only used in Home.jsx currently)

   - nav bar with scroll snapping is weird --> should disappear as you scroll down but it "sticks"
+  - navbar appears more than once if you use other components so have to fix that as well

+- Add a Hire Us page

+  - also link it in the navbar
+  - in the about us page, add a link to it as well (either as a button like in their original website or as an a tag)